RowenGopi87/AgenticQA/README.md

 With the MCP Bridge Server running:
 1. Click "Execute" on a test
 2. The system automatically:
-   - Opens Cursor IDE (if possible)
+   - Opens Cursor IDE with a markdown file containing your test prompt
+   - Copies the prompt to clipboard as fallback
    - Sends the test to Cursor's Playwright MCP
-   - Executes the test
-   - Captures screenshots and results
-   - Updates the test status automatically
+   - Updates the test status when complete
 3. Real-time updates via WebSocket connection

 #### Manual Execution (Fallback)